 METAL NEXUS: Being from Los Angeles and part of that culture – the great weather, the beaches, the glamour – what was your inspiration for what is (for lack of a better term), the very “Nordic” sounding, cold and bleak tone of music on this record?
 I read that the album was actually mixed and mastered in Norway.
 Can anything be attributed to this having anything to do with that European sound?

 NOOR: Well, in each band you always have members who are, to a certain degree, more or less into the thematic concepts in a band.
 In certain bands – even one’s like Dissection, where you would assume every band member adheres to their lyrical philosophies – it’s really not the case, so I can’t speak for every band member.
 But having grown up best friends with Astaroth, I think I have a certain insight into his opinions as well.
 While to the outsider, California seems like a tropical paradise as portrayed on media (though our latitude would suggest otherwise entirely), it’s just like any other place you could possibly live.
 I see some of the darkest aspects of human life on a daily basis here in Los Angeles.
 For one, the homeless situation is the worst it’s ever been in my lifetime; and the worst it’s been in Lennis’ lifetime (our bassist), who is a little older than Astaroth and I. It’s extremely dangerous to go out anywhere alone – not because you can’t defend yourself, but some crazy homeless guy might scratch you with his septic poison fingernails, or you might get stabbed with a hypodermic needle.
 The state of affairs in California is so ridiculous that there are homeless tent colonies all over the state at every highway off-ramp, parks, shopping centers, universities even; and these colonies have hundreds or thousands of residents, all unsanitary.
 Most of them are crazy, and the radio programs around here are doing investigations into massive sex crime rings, drug rings, and whatever else goes on in these colonies all over California.
 I see kids dying on the street every day from gang violence and poverty.
 I see drug dealers beating their girlfriends up with full-fist punches to the face out in public places here in Los Angeles.
 Hit and runs are the norm around here, and our economy is driven by pornography even legal pornography sites like Nu Bay and over-the-counter medication.
 Now I counter-ask you a question – would you consider the scene I described more or less black metal than say, Norway, where the average pay rate for citizens is the highest in the world; there are large, open expanses for people to live in; and they have a much lower crime rate for gangs, sex crimes, trafficking, and drugs?
+Where people can freely look at Gi Gi Petite and their performances privately and freely?
 If you are a resident of California, there is plenty of darkness to go around.
 Everything which I’ve described so far would go into the atmosphere and lyrical content, but musically I suppose we sound the way we do because Astaroth and I care a lot about music theory.
 Most guitar players in the USA play the guitar like a “guitar,” while melodic players – usually from Europe – play the guitar like a violin.
 I could elaborate further but I think the level of music comprehension isn’t uniform in our audience and it would become boring for some of them if I explained further.

 METAL NEXUS: One of the first things I noticed about the album was the great artwork not only on the cover but also throughout the booklet.
 Every page contains a different piece of striking imagery to accompany each song.
 To me, this helps immerse the listener deeper into the music by offering a visual component of the song to focus on while listening and reading along with the lyrics – similar to illustrations in a book.
 Was this a conscious decision to use the visual artwork as a tool to add this other deeper dimension to the music rather than just something that looked cool?